jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Hence, we tend to view the world through human stories, speeches, and ideologies, rather than addressing practical problems as life demands.

-Adopting a strong technological identity will make it far easier to stay on the mission of evolution that life gives all creatures.
+Adopting a strong technological identity will make it far easier to adapt, prosper, and pass on a bright torch to the next generation.
 A new identity does not mean abandoning any of our wonderful cultures.
 We can still enjoy music clubs, celebrate folklore dances, commemorate history, and cheer at the Olympics.
 However, in a world increasingly shaped by technological systems, we must develop a new mindset to clearly identify our problems and see their best solutions.

 Loving the same music as someone else is great fun, but that does not mean you have found the best mechanic.
 Shared problems create the best political and economic relationships.
 Just look at how an oak tree and a squirrel benefit each other.
 One feeds the other, while one seeds the other, and yet they have nothing else in common.

 All life forms should work together because Earth is a massive bucket—a vast game board shaped by immutable laws of physics, chemistry, and geology.
-Life plays the game by constantly creating new creatures so that its partner, evolution, can decide who the players will be.
+Life produces new creatures constantly, and its partner, evolution, decides which keep playing.
 With the right team, Earth is an awe-inspiring oasis—a lone lifeboat in the galactic expanse.

 The story of life now involves technology.
 Its many gadgets, tools, and inventions are already changing the world.
 The purpose of this book is to help you find the tools that solve the problems of your environment.
 A recurring theme is how to combat any story that tries to subvert our evolutionary requirement.